facebook/react-native-website/docs/profile-hermes.md

 }
 ```

-The information about a function call can be found in `stackFrames` which contains key-object pairs, where the key is the `sf` number and the object corresponding to the key gives us all the relevant information about the function including the `sf` number of its parent function.
-This parent-child relationship can be traced upwards to find the information about all the functions running at a particular instant.
+The information about a function call can be found in `stackFrames` which contains key-object pairs, where the key is the `sf` number and the corresponding object gives us all the relevant information about the function including the `sf` number of its parent function.
+This parent-child relationship can be traced upwards to find the information of all the functions running at a particular timestamp.

 ```ts
 export interface HermesStackFrame {